 How does D-ENERGi categorise Microbusiness Consumers?

 When a customer makes the decision to switch to us at D-ENERGi.
 We will ask the customer of their Microbusiness status on our customer order form at point of sale.
-It is the responsibility of the customer to disclose the necessary information we require.
+It is the responsibility of the customer to to disclose the necessary information we require.
 If the information is left blank or has not been provided, we will categorise all our customers by consumption until we are notified by the customer.

 Please note we reserve the right ask for evidence of your micro business status.
 We will not accept your micro business status from TPI’s or consultants and will need confirmation to come from the email provided by the customer at point of sale.